 - They don’t want to bother you but would like your help.

-- They don’t know what to do with all of the extra belongings that they won’t be able to take with them.
+- They don’t know what to do with their stuff that they won’t be able to take with them.

 - They don’t know how it will affect them financially.

 - They feel they will lose their independence.